In this article, we will be presenting you with the ultimate Overwatch Tier List that will continually evolve with the game.

 Echo’s high mobility, combined with her high damage can be utilized in many ways to surprise-burst your enemies from angles that they would never expect.
 Her small character model makes her hard to hit, especially when she is flying frantically in the air.
 One thing that is tricky about Echo, however, is her ultimate ability.
 You need to have a game plan already laid down before even picking Echo.
 Meaning, you need to know which hero you want to copy.
 So, be wary of your team composition if you pick Echo.

 Tracer may be an extremely hard hero to master, but it couldn’t be denied that she can be an unstoppable killing machine if you learn how to utilize her strengths.
-Sometimes, playing against a good Tracer, feels like the enemy has an extra hero on their side.
-The DPS she offers combined with her mobility (let’s admit it, the voice acting as well) makes Tracer our top pick for the best hero in Overwatch.
-Poke and run boyz.
+Sometimes, playing against a good Tracer feels like the enemy has an extra hero on their side.
+The DPS she offers, combined with her mobility (and let’s admit it, the voice acting as well), makes Tracer our top pick for the best hero in Overwatch.
+Poke and run, boys.

 As one of the heroes with the highest average pick rate (even in higher ranks) and a very stable win rate percentage, it only makes sense to have Ana in this tier.
 It is obvious that she can offer disable and healing in a quantity that many other heroes lack.

-The heroes on this list are Still Viable.
-A bit more situational than the heroes on the good ol’ reliable tier, they are still heroes you can choose to help you when you are in a tight spot.
+The heroes on this list are still viable.
+A bit more situational than the heroes on the good ol’ reliable tier, but they are still heroes you can choose to help you when you are in a tight spot.